simon-nystrom/simon-nystrom.github.io/posts/text-field.md

 Basic.args = { label: "Name", placeholder: "Enter name" };
 ```

-That's all we need to show of the very basics of what the text field can do, and since we've integrated it with `Storybook` now we can test it interactively and change props as we wish, such as toggling its disabled status and so on.
+That's all we need to show of the basics of what the text field can do, and since we've integrated it with `Storybook` now we can test it interactively and change props as we wish, such as toggling its disabled status and so on.
 Illustrated with an image below:

 ![text-field-disabled](/images/text-field-disabled.png)